 Volvo offers free electricity to plug-in hybrid buyers

-Volvo is offering free electricity to anyone who buys one of its plug-in hybrid vehicles (PHEVs) between now and 30 June 2020, the Swedish company has announced.
+Volvo is offering compensated electricity to owners of its plug-in hybrid vehicles (PHEVs) registered between 16 October 2019 and 30 September 2020, following an extension of the scheme.

 The scheme is designed to encourage PHEV drivers to charge their cars regularly, which is key to achieving the vehicles’ impressive on-paper fuel economy and low CO2 emissions in the real world.